terrastruct/d2-docs/docs/tour/studio.md

 - **Team assets**: Upload, name, and reuse your company's images and icons across diagrams.
-- **Brand**: Company color pallette, watermarks, team logos on presentations.
+- **Brand**: Company color palette, watermarks, team logos on presentations.
 - **Bidirectional edits**: Use the GUI where it makes sense, like picking colors or sliding opacity values.
 Changes are synced to D2 automatically.
 - **TALA in the cloud**: TALA runs on our powerful machines, racing multiple iterations to quickly get the best automatic layout on each compile.
 - **Diagram management**: Bookmark, set permissions/passwords, and manage all your diagrams, individually and with your team.